meabed/next-offline-ts/readme.md

 module.exports = withOffline(nextConfig)
 ```

-### next-offline options
+### next-offline-ts options
-On top of the workbox options, next-offline has some options built in flags to give you finer grain control over how your service worker gets generated.
+On top of the workbox options, next-offline-ts has some options built in flags to give you finer grain control over how your service worker gets generated.

 <table>
   <thead>